Frequently Asked Questions

 Fifth, we’ve built a great Business Workshop System, which is both highly effective and state-of-the-art.
 It’s based on a decade and a half of research and delivery, and we’re fairly sure there’s not one like it elsewhere.

 Finally, our success rate is much higher.
-In standard accelerators, only 20% or so of MVPs go on to further development. .
-So far, across 8 CivTech cohorts, we have had 76 teams have taken part in the Accelerator, with nearly 80% of products still in use.
-As at March 2023, investment into companies stood at £76 million, excluding CivTech and Challenge Sponsor investments in Challenges, making CivTech well-places in worldwide accelerator league tables.
+In standard accelerators, only 20% or so of MVPs go on to further development.
+So far, across 9 CivTech cohorts, 90 companies have taken part in the Accelerator, with nearly 80% of products still in use.
+As at March 2024, investment into companies stood in excess of £110 million, excluding CivTech and Challenge Sponsor investments in Challenges, making CivTech well-placed in worldwide accelerator league tables.

 I’ve heard about ‘fast fail’ - can you tell me what this is?